 Exempted Parcel.
 A land division of a parcel of 40 acres or larger pursuant to Chapter 10-2 of this code.
 Further division of these after a on-time split or division below 40-acres are subject to the subdivision Standards in Shapter 9 of this code.

+Extraction.
+Activities necessary for removing natural resources from a property, the purpose of which is to remove these materials through drilling, injection, pumping, and/or mining.

 FEMA.
 Federal Emergency Management Agency.
 Flood.
 Partial and complete inundation of normally dry land areas from the overflow of inland waters or the unusual and rapid accumulation of runoff of surface waters from any source.
 The base flood is the flood having a one percent chance of being equaled or exceeded in any given year.
 Also referred to as the “100-year flood.”
 Flood Insurance Rate Map.
 Abbreviated

 FIRM.
 The official map on which the Federal Insurance Administration has delineated areas of special flood hazard and risk premium zones.
 The flood insurance study is the official report of the Federal Insurance Administration, including flood profiles, flood boundary maps, and the water surface elevation of the base flood.

+Farm.
+Land and improvements used for the raising and processing of farm products in a rural/agricultural setting by an individual or an association which operates and manages the farm wither as owner or tenant, may include a residence and accessory buildings.

 Feed Lot.
 See Franklin County Ordinance 2002-2 and 2002-3

+Fuel yard/Petroleum Storage.
+One or more stationary tanks which are used for the storage or containment of petroleum.
+A tank whose capacity is greater than one hundred and ten (110) gallons 10% or more of the volume shall be below the surface of the ground.

 Floodplain.
 Refers to the special flood hazard areas defined and mapped by the Federal Emergency Management Agency.

 Hazardous Substances.
 Any material regulated by EPCRA, as amended.